-The Company has established a structure whereby the Management Supervision Department has been designated as the department in charge of IR and the executive in charge of the Management Supervision Department oversees IR activities.
+The Company has established a structure whereby the Management Supervision Department has been designated as the department in charge of IR and the executive officer in charge of the Management Supervision Department oversees IR activities.
 Communication with shareholders and investors is handled mainly by the Management Supervision Department, which coordinates with the Accounting Department, General Affairs and Personnel Department, etc., to ensure appropriate IR responses.

-For institutional investors, we hold earnings conferences twice a year where the Company president directly explains business plans and earnings, among other information.
-Additionally, the director in charge of the Management Supervision Department and the director in charge of Accounting Department create individual opportunities to communicate with institutional investors.
-For individual investors, we hold regular conferences led by a securities firm to provide an overview of operations, business plans, and earnings.
+For institutional investors, we hold earnings conferences twice a year in principle where the Company president directly explains business plans and earnings, among other information.
+Additionally, the executive officer in charge of the Management Supervision Department and the executive officer in charge of Accounting Department create individual opportunities to communicate with institutional investors.
+For individual investors, we hold conferences led by a securities firm to provide an overview of operations, business plans, and earnings depending on a situation.

 Earnings statements and other IR materials are quickly published to our website to promote further understanding of our Group.

-Opinions and information gathered through IR activities are continuously reported to the Company president and relevant directors, and are applied as valued advice for our business activities.
+Opinions and information gathered through IR activities are continuously reported to the Company president and relevant executive officers, and are applied as valued advice for our business activities.